Portfolio Sustainability Framework

 Jeff Rowe

-“The Portfolio Sustainability Framework (PSF) is a clear demonstration of how we place sustainability at the core of our business.
-We continue to embed this framework into our decision-making processes, to help us direct resources on the most needed and promising technologies to support our customers and address the global challenges in agriculture.
-It underpins our business performance and long-term growth.
+“The Portfolio Sustainability Framework (PSF) is a clear demonstration of how we place innovation at the core of our business.
+It helps us capture internal progress on the sustainability of our portfolio, highlighting opportunities for business growth where we can support our customers and address the global challenges in agriculture.
+It underpins our business performance and long-term growth."

 A scalable and data-driven framework, the PSF is designed to rate a given formulated product or seed variety, in a particular crop and specific geography.